bbchallenge/bbchallenge/src/routes/method.md

 ## Reproducibility and verifiability statement

-Any result coming from The Busy Beaver Challenge will be fundamentally based on the numerous programs involved in the project such as the [seed database](#seed-database)'s generating code or the [deciders](#deciders).
+Any result coming from the Busy Beaver Challenge will be fundamentally based on the numerous programs involved in the project such as the [seed database](#seed-database)'s generating code or the [deciders](#deciders).

 Because programs can contain bugs (and often do), such computer-based results tend to struggle gaining trust among the scientific community, where the gold standard is mathematical proof in a peer-reviewed publication.

-Because we aim to achieve this standard, the following principles are at the core of The Busy Beaver Challenge.
+Because we aim to achieve this standard, the following principles are at the core of the Busy Beaver Challenge.
 Any program involved in the project must be:

 1. Open source
 2. Open to collaboration